sPROFFEs/ClamAV-GUI/README.md

 ## Usage

-1. ensure ClamAV is installed and up to date on your system you can download it from https://www.clamav.net/downloads
+1. ensure ClamAV is installed and up to date on your system—you can download it from https://www.clamav.net/downloads

-I recommend usign the portable version of ClamAV, which is available [here](https://www.clamav.net/downloads/production/clamav-1.4.3.win.x64.zip).
+2. I recommend using the portable version of ClamAV, which is available [here](https://www.clamav.net/downloads/production/clamav-1.4.3.win.x64.zip).

-2. After decompressing or installing ClamAV, launch ClamAV-GUI.
+3. After decompressing or installing ClamAV, launch ClamAV-GUI.
-3. Go to the settings panel and press on locate ClamAV installation path button.
-You would need to select the root directory of the ClamAV installation.
+4. Go to the settings panel and click “Locate ClamAV installation path.”
+Select the root directory of your ClamAV installation.
-4. Also on the settings panel press on initialize configuration button and later on download the latest database.
+5. On the settings panel, click “Initialize configuration” then “Download latest database.”
-4. select the target files or directories
+6. select the target files or directories
-5. click “Scan” to start the analysis
+7. click “Scan” to start the analysis
-6. review the report for any detections
+8. review the report for any detections

 ## Contributing